kjurdzinski/amplicon-multi-cutadapt-18S-16S-monitoring/README.md

 # Insect biome atlas
-Private github repository for Insect Biome Atlas project.
+Private github repository for the Insect Biome Atlas project.

-This repository hosts a snakemake workflow for analysis of sequences within the IBA project.
+This repository hosts a snakemake workflow for trimming and QC of paired-end fastq files.
+The trimming is done in three steps using `cutadapt`.

 ## Setup

+### Software requirements
 Install required packages with conda and activate environment:

 ```bash